apache/hadoop/hadoop-hdds/docs/content/Dozone.md

 If you make any modifications to ozone, the simplest way to test it is to run freon and unit tests.

-Here are the instructions to run freon in a docker based cluster.
+Here are the instructions to run freon in a docker-based cluster.

 {{< highlight bash >}}
 docker-compose exec datanode bash